museun/twitchchat/README.md

     // when we receive a PrivMsg run this function
     // tok allows us to remove this later, if we want let _tok = client.on(move |msg: PrivMsg, w: Writer<_>| {
-        // moves the 'kappa' client clone into this thread const KAPPA: usize = 25;
+        const KAPPA: usize = 25;
         // print out `user: message`
         println!("{}: {}", msg.display_name().unwrap(), msg.message());